 It’s about understanding what the business does, what its key drivers are, and then putting in place KPIs along with a monitoring program to improve the business's performance.

 Managing your cash flow properly and paying great attention to it is paramount because ultimately your test as to whether you're insolvent is - can you pay your debts as and when they fall due?”

 "Turnover is vanity, profit is sanity but cash is reality"

 The biggest single creditor that pursues people to bankruptcy and liquidation is the ATO for unpaid GST, superannuation, or tax.

 Businesses with cash flow issues put off their tax office obligations.
-However, eventually one month turns into two, turns into six months and eventually the numbers get so big you can't jump over it.
+However, one month turns into two, turns into six months and eventually the numbers get so big you can't jump over it.

 So ensure that all those taxes are kept up-to-date.
 Don’t allow yourself to fall behind.”